bsomps/BlenderGeoModeller/README.md

    - Returns the uploaded datasheet with added x, y, z (easting, northing, elevation (m)) values for each row.
 Adds a new row for each collar coordinate.
 Save to your files.

 - **Import Drill Holes (xyz)**:
-   - Click 'Upload Drill Holes' to bring up the file browser and upload the desurveyed file.
+   - Click 'Load CSV' to bring up the file browser and upload the desurveyed file.
 Fill in drop-downs as appropriate.
    - Returns 3 collections: Drill hole data (curve objects), drill hole traces (curve objects), and hole IDs (mesh objects).
    - Each curve object in the drill hole corresponds to a row in the CSV file, with the column values imported as custom properties for each object.